 - In schools, near schools, on school buses, or at school bus stops

 - In public buildings, parks, swimming pools, housing units, or on public transportation

 - On or near the property of rehabilitation facility

 - In the presence of a minor, usually defined as a person under the age of 18

 - While in commission of another crime, such as a robbery

 - Arrest and bail

 When you are arrested, the officer must tell you that you have the right to hire an attorney.
-This right allows you to obtain representation after arrest and talk to a Philadelphia DUI Lawyer.
+This right allows you to obtain representation after arrest and talk to a lawyer.
 It is always good to exercise this right and obtain legal help before talking to the police.

 You can be released directly by the police, or you can be released on bail, depending on the drugs and their quantity, as well as your circumstances (for example, if you have a prior criminal record).